MicrosoftDocs/fabric-docs/docs/data-engineering/monitor-spark-job-definitions.md

 Using the Spark job definition artifact inline monitoring, you can track the following:

-* Monitor the progress and status of a running Spark Job Definition.
+* Monitor the progress and status of a running Spark job definition.
 * View the status and duration of previous Spark job definition runs.

 You can get this information from the **Recent Runs** contextual menu in the workspace or by browsing the Spark job definition activities in the monitoring hub.